Khalid-212/ramadan-countdown-2025/README.md

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/your-feature-name`
 3. Make your changes
-4. Run tests: `npm run test`
-5. Format code: `npm run format`
-6. Commit your changes: `git commit -m 'Add some feature'`
+4. Commit your changes: `git commit -m 'Add some feature'`
-7. Push to the branch: `git push origin feature/your-feature-name`
+5. Push to the branch: `git push origin feature/your-feature-name`
-8. Submit a pull request
+6. Submit a pull request

 ## 📁 Project Structure